The Plum Card® from American Express® review

 The Plum Card from American Express: Current welcome offer

-The Plum Card doesn’t offer business owners any kind of initial bonus, which makes it lackluster when you compare it to the best business credit cards, some of which let you earn an initial bonus worth up to $1,000 or more.
+The Plum Card doesn’t offer business owners any kind of initial bonus, which makes it lackluster when you compare it to the best small business credit cards, some of which let you earn an initial bonus worth up to $1,000 or more.

 If you’re interested in earning a welcome offer and want an American Express credit card in particular, you should check out cards like The Business Platinum Card® from American Express or the American Express® Business Gold Card.